-Your body produces spinal fluid every day, but if there is a leak, then your system may not be able to replace enough volume to support and cushion your brain.
+Your body produces fresh spinal fluid every day, but if there is a leak, your body may not be able to replace enough volume to support and cushion your brain.
 This low volume creates a negative pressure inside your brain cavity.

-The signs of craniospinal hypotension are a postural headache, nausea, vomiting, neck pain, visual and hearing disturbances, and vertigo.
+The signs of Craniospinal Hypotension are a postural headache, nausea, vomiting, neck pain, visual and hearing disturbances, and vertigo.
 Diagnosis is dependent on the postural component of a headache; pain increases or eases with positional changes of your head and body.

 When pain becomes unmanageable one option is to repair the dural leak.